MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Select-volume.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Select volume
+# select volume

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Selects the specified volume and shifts the focus to it.
+selects the specified volume and shifts the focus to it.
 This command can also be used to display the volume that currently has the focus in the selected disk.